 Did it ever occur to you that it’s not only humans who can have allergies?
 Cats do too!
 Yes, quite surprising but symptoms like watery eye in cat and cat with runny nose might just be a common cold or it could mean your cat is having allergies too.
 You might have more things in common by sharing a dislike for allergens.

 Helping your cat go through its allergies is the kindest gesture.
 One popular sneezing cats remedy is to give it some antihistamines with your vet’s approval.
-You might also need to invest in some hypoallergenic food for cats and dust-free or plant-based litter.

 Living with a cat while being allergic to them is not the easiest experience –for you and your feline house buddy but it can be a feasible living arrangement.
 Being able to claim that, ‘I am allergic to cats but I live with one would actually be pretty amazing.'